liberat0r/text-read-more/README.md

 Text Read More
 ==============

-Animating read more/close for text boxes.
+JQuery plugin for animating read more/close for text boxes.

 __Classes__
 - .js-text-read defines the text content (needs to have overflow hidden)